zzx41375004/zzx/README.md

-This repository store some of my configuration files in Linux system.
+This repository stores some of my configuration files in Linux system.